← Back to home

 2. Logging a QSO

-4. Nr S / Nr R — serial numbers (enable under Serial numbers in Settings).
+6. Nr S / Nr R — serial numbers, if enabled.
+Otherwise skipped.

 Duplicates (same callsign logged twice) are marked DUPE and do not count towards the score.